 It’s one thing to look at this strategy and say it works, but they thought our argument would hold a little more weight if we tried it out for ourselves.

-Eduardo was far braver than I, and took the challenge head on and Bryan was able to check if he was logging his meals with $100 on the line.
+Eduardo was far braver, and took the challenge head on and Bryan was able to check if he was logging his meals with $100 on the line.

 The results?
 Eduardo logged every single thing he ate for a week and knowing that big brother (or in this case, Bryan Harris) was watching, he claims he was even encouraged to eat a little bit healthier.

 It all starts with an idea.